amingolmahalle/Rabbitmq_Example/README.md

 This project is an example of how to run a RabbitMQ in Asp.Net Core 3.1 .

-for install and run 'RabbitMQ Management' by Docker,Run the following code in the terminal:
+For install and run <b>RabbitMQ Management</b> by Docker,run the following code in the terminal:

-<h5>sudo docker run -d --rm  --hostname my-rabbit --name rabbitmq-mg -p 15672:15672 -p 5672:5672 rabbitmq:3-management</h5>
+<code>sudo docker run -d --rm  --hostname my-rabbit --name rabbitmq-mg -p 15672:15672 -p 5672:5672 rabbitmq:3-management</code>

 for see rabbitmq managment, call <b>localhost:15672</b> in browser.